Guide

 That sounds manageable.
 It is not.

-Why Churn Matters More Than You Think
+Why Does Churn Matter More Than Acquisition?

 Most subscription businesses focus on acquisition — how many new subscribers did we add this month? — and treat churn as a secondary concern.
 This is a fundamental error.